Codecademy/docs/content/css/concepts/typography/terms/font-size/font-size.md

 ---
-Title: "font-size"
+Title: 'font-size'
-Description: "Sets the text size.
-Font size values can be in different units like absolute lengths and relative lengths."
+Description: 'Sets the text size.
+Font size values can be in different units like absolute lengths and relative lengths.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Fonts"
+  - 'Fonts'
-  - "Typography"
+  - 'Typography'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `font-size` property sets text size.
 Font size values can be in many different units like absolute lengths and relative lengths.